JetBrains/teamcity-documentation/topics/upgrade.md

 >The main server configuration file \<[TeamCity Home Directory](teamcity-home-directory.md)\>/conf/server.xml is updated automatically when there were no changes to it since the last installation.
 If modification were made, the installer will detect them and backup the old `server.xml` file displaying a warning about the overwrite and the backup file location.
 Other files under `conf` can be overwitten to their default content as well, so if you have made manual modifications in those, check them after the upgrade.

 1. [Create a backup](teamcity-data-backup.md).
-When upgrading from TeamCity 6.0\+ you will also have a chance to create a backup with the "basic" profile on the [TeamCity Maintenance Mode](teamcity-maintenance-mode.md) page on the updated TeamCity start.
+You can create a backup with the "basic" profile on the [TeamCity Maintenance Mode](teamcity-maintenance-mode.md) page on the updated TeamCity start.
 2. Note the username used to run the TeamCity server.
 You will need it during the new version installation.
 3. If you have any of the Windows service settings customized, store them to repeat the customizations later.
-4. Note if you are using 64 bit Java to run the service (for example, check for "64" in "Java VM info" on the server's Administration | Diagnostics or in a thread dump), consider backing up \<[TeamCity Home Directory](teamcity-home-directory.md)\>\jre directory.
+4. Note if you are using 64-bit Java to run the service (for example, check for "64" in "Java VM info" on the server's Administration | Diagnostics or in a thread dump), consider backing up \<[TeamCity Home Directory](teamcity-home-directory.md)\>\jre directory.
 5. (optional as these will not be overwritten by the upgrade) If you have any customizations of the bundled Tomcat server (like port, https protocol, and so on), JRE, etc. Backup those to repeat the customizations later.
 6. Note if you have local agent installed (though, it is [not recommended](security-notes.md) to have a local agent) so that you can select the same option in the installer.
 7. Run the new installer and point it to the same place TeamCity is installed into ( the location used for installation is remembered automatically).
 Confirm uninstalling the previous installation.
 The TeamCity uninstaller ensures proper uninstallation, but you might want to make sure the [TeamCity server installation directory](teamcity-home-directory.md) does not contain any non\-customized files after uninstallation finishes.
 If there are any, backup/remove them before proceeding with the installation.